codesipcoffee/restvertx/README.md

 <a name=Tests />
 ## Tests
-we are trying to include more tests with our releases.
-All tests written are passing as of 12/3
+We are trying to include more tests with our releases.
+If you have tests to add or found bugs, we would like to add tests for those.
+Submit a pull request if possible.
+All tests written are passing as of 2/14/16

 ## Important Disclaimers

-As of 12/3 v0.0.5, this is not production ready and may have bugs lurking underneath.
+As of 2/14/16 v0.0.6, this is not production ready and may have bugs lurking underneath.

 Testing & documentation is more important than benchmarks for this project, please include tests with any pull requests you make [here](https://github.com/codesipcoffee/restvertx/issues)